techery/ProperRatingBar/README.md

 Inspired by stock android RatingBar.
 Simpler, has features that original lacks.

 ## What is this about
-Whatever you need to display some rating or pricing category - just use ProperRatingBar and then this:
+Whatever you need to display some rating or pricing category - just use ProperRatingBar so this:
 ```xml
 <io.techery.properratingbar.ProperRatingBar
         android:layout_width="wrap_content"